-As of December 31, 2022, the Company had commitments with nine clients to lend a maximum total of \$57.8 million for various terms.
-These commitments consisted of outstanding loans of \$57.8 million, and no unfunded commitments.
+As of December 31, 2023, the Company had commitments with ten clients to lend a maximum total of \$107.7 million for various terms.
+There were no unfunded commitments as of December 31, 2023.

 The Company is involved in various legal proceedings arising in connection with the Company's business activities.
 Based on currently available information and the advice of counsel, the Company believes that the aggregate results of all such proceedings will not have a material adverse effect on the Company's financial condition.
 The Company intends to defend itself vigorously against all claims asserted against it.
 In accordance with applicable accounting guidance, the Company establishes reserves for litigation and settlements for which loss contingencies are both probable and estimable.
 The Company will continue to monitor all such matters and will adjust the reserve amounts as appropriate.